About Jacob Molyneux, senior editor/blog editor

 In the February issue Reflections essay, “The Car Ride Home,” author Paige Fletcher movingly evokes an episode from her experience as a hospice nurse.
 This one-page essay, which will be free until the end of February, is written with unusual clarity and restraint and is well worth the five or 10 minutes it takes to read it.

 Fletcher writes convincingly of a sense of sacred space and time that can emerge as a life ends in a supportive home hospice setting.
-And she […]
+And she describes her […]

 2021-02-16T15:30:52-05:00February 12th, 2021|Nursing|0 Comments